emilieg/aws-workshop/S3_Readme.md

 *After this lesson, students will be able to:*

 - Describe S3 storage usages
-- Utilize S3, Route 53, and Cloudfront for static content
+- Utilize S3 to store files and host website and Route53 for domain routing
 - Create and upload static content for a website

 ### Preparation